A Re-Imagination of Craft in the Traditional Curves

 TIMBER RHYME

-'Timber Rhyme' occupies the first storey of a retail shop in a market complex, Chandigarh.
-The challenge was to invite a walk through the existing 71' by 18' linear block as one enters from the rear end.
+‘Timber Rhyme’ is located on the first floor of a retail store in a market complex in Chandigarh.
+The key challenge was to draw visitors through the narrow, linear space measuring 71 by 18 feet, entered from the rear end.

 General Information